-A Responsible Employee is an individual designated by the University to respond on the University's behalf to allegations of violations of this Policy.
+A Responsible Employee is an individual designated by the University to receive reports of allegations of violations of this Policy.
 A Responsible Employee is a Non-Confidential Resource.
 The University encourages reporting directly to either the University Safety and Security office or the Office of Institutional Equity and Title IX Compliance (which is the office where the Title IX Coordinator resides).
 Other offices listed below also will receive reports of Sex-Based Misconduct: